dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 publication vintages.
 See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

+The supplemental INSEE quarterly-GDP entry is `empirically-verified` for France's paired national publication stages.
+One bounded English Solr query accounts for all 336 results and selects 40 gap-free first estimates plus 40 gap-free detailed releases from 2016-Q3 through 2026-Q2.
+The release pages retain source-authored headline q/q values and 40 directly comparable stage deltas.
+Base-2020 BDM series `011794844` from 2000-Q1 remains a separately labelled latest-revised cross-check, not a historical publication vintage.
+See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

 The supplemental Eurostat GDP entry is `empirically-verified` for the quarterly euro-area publication lineage.
 Ten official Atom-search pages, 279 source-dated landing pages, and all 248 discovered English release documents